 - Describe your career goals in that particular field.

-- Research the company and explain why you want to be there
+- Shows evidence of Research and an explanation of why you want to be there

-- Explain how an internship with that particular company can help you reach your goals.
+- Explains how an internship with that particular company can help you reach your goals.

-- State that you want to work and learn from the company through an internship opportunity
+- States that you want to work and learn from the company through an internship opportunity

-- Next, highlight qualities and characteristics you have that are relevant to the job
+- Highlights your qualities and characteristics that are relevant to the job

-- you can showcase your previous work experience as well as your extracurricular activities and volunteer work.
+- Showcases your previous work experience, extracurricular activities and volunteer work.

 - A closing paragraph asking to arrange an interview